tomjoht/tomjoht.github.io/_posts/2016/9/2016-09-20-thriving-in-agile-environments-as-technical-writers.md

 podcast_duration: "01:05:35"
 podcast_length: 47713678
 bitlink: http://bit.ly/agilepanelstc
 summary: "Last Monday we had a record turnout at our STC Silicon Valley chapter (with about 40 attendees).
 The topic was a panel discussion on how to thrive in agile environments as a technical writer.
-With 5 panelists all at different companies, the perspectives and practices they shared varied a bit, which showed the variety and adaptations different writers and companies have made with agile to make the process work for them.
+With 5 panelists all from different companies, the perspectives and practices they shared varied a bit, which showed the adaptations different writers and companies have made with agile to make the process work for them.
 This post contains a full description and recording of the event."
 ---

 ## Audio Recording